access-ci-org/ipf/docs/Quickstart.md

 --------------

-There are two recommended ways to install IPF: you can use pip install, or you can install from ACCESS RPMs on software.xsede.org.
+There are two recommended ways to install IPF: you can use pip install, or you can install from ACCESS RPMs.
+The RPMs can be found in the github releases, or in the repositories at software.operations.access-ci.org/production.

 Installing IPF from RPMs will put it in the directories /usr/lib/python-`<VERSION>`/site-packages/ipf, /etc/ipf, /var/ipf).